joaquinkeonimenendez-ops/apa/README.md

 2. Calls MyBib search API to get candidate records.
 3. Lets you click a result.
 4. Calls MyBib reference API to return APA 7 formatted output.
+5. Output is reformatted to properly paste into google docs which is not done on official MyBib

 ## Deploy (Vercel)